dart-lang/language/working/control-flow-collections/feature-specification.md

     *   It is a compile-time error if the for element is a C-style loop.
 We only allow const `for-in` loops.

-    *   It is a compile-time error if the iterator expression is not a constant expression.
+    *   It is a compile-time error if the iteratable expression is not a constant expression.
 In a constant list literal, the expression must evaluate to an object created by a constant list or set literal, as in:

         ```dart
         const list = [1, 2];